Sherborne School: Boarding school

-In the English public school tradition, Sherborne remains a full boarding school with boys living seven days a week in one of eight boarding houses.
-Sherborne is one of only four such remaining single-sex boys' boarding independent senior schools in the United Kingdom (the others being Eton, Harrow and Radley).
+In the English public school tradition, Sherborne remained a full boarding school with boys living seven days a week in one of eight boarding houses until September 2026, with the introduction of day places.
+Sherborne was one of four such remaining single-sex boys' boarding independent senior schools in the United Kingdom (the remaining others being Eton, Harrow and Radley).